Matchstalk Men and Matchstalk Cats and Dogs: Lyrics and performance

 "Matchstalk Men and Matchstalk Cats and Dogs" was a tribute to the artist L. S. Lowry, who had died in February 1976.
-The chorus makes reference to Lowry's style of painting human figures, which was similar to stick figure drawings (a "matchstalk" is a matchstick in Mancunian dialect).
+The chorus makes reference to Lowry's style of painting human figures, which was similar to stick figure drawings (a "matchstalk" is a matchstick in the Salford dialect).

 For the song, Michael Coleman drew on his own memories of Salford and Ancoats as well as the paintings of Lowry.
 The song lyrics make reference to Lowry's painted scenes of bleak, industrial landscapes being initially unpopular, with the artist only finding fame in later life.
 According to the lyrics, now that Lowry's paintings hang in galleries among the world's great art, they are so revered that "even the Mona Lisa takes a bow".
-The song also makes reference to "sparking clogs"; clogs were a type of hard-wearing footwear popular in poor, industrial areas of northern England, and when scraped along cobbled streets, they would give off electric sparks.
+The song also makes reference to "sparking clogs".
+Clogs were a type of hard-wearing footwear popular in poor, industrial areas of northern England; to prevent the soles wearing out they were often fitted with iron "segs" or sometimes hob-nails, and these, when scraped along cobbled streets, would give off friction sparks.

 St Winifred's School Choir appeared on the record, singing the children's song "The Big Ship Sails on the Alley-Alley-O", which was sung by children in the Salford area with reference to the Manchester Ship Canal.